 This steering committee is made up of representatives from major cross-sections of community leaders and experts that have a strong understanding of the health needs of our region and rural communities, from the underserved and minorities to the general population.
-For Aspirus Iron River, this includes input from the Western Upper Peninsula Health Department as well as other Aspirus UP Hospitals.
+For Aspirus Grand View, this includes input from the Western Upper Peninsula Health Department (with an office located in Bessemer, MI) and the Iron County Health Department.
 Representatives from each organization communicated in regular meetings.
 The members of the steering committee are listed below in Diagram B.